pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Code review is more important than writing your own PR

-Modern software development is about cooperation, and nowadays software is no longer one single man’s piece of art.
+Nowadays software development is no longer a single person’s piece of art but the result of team cooperation.
 To speed up the development and make the processing scale, it is important to avoid blocking.
-If the members in an organization give higher priority for writing their own code, others waiting for code review get blocked, and there will be a lot of pending PRs for review.
-Eventually most of the developers get blocked, the whole team slows down.
+If all developers in an organization prioritize writing code over reviewing code, more and more PRs waiting for code review get blocked, and the whole team slows down.

 ### It's the PR author's responsibility to get the PR merged